meese-os/meeseOS-manual/src/guide/filesystem/README.md

 {
   vfs: {
     mountpoints: [{
-      name: 'temp',
+      name: "temp",
-      label: 'Temporary Files',
+      label: "Temporary Files",
-      adapter: 'system', // You can leave this out as 'system' is default
+      adapter: "system", // You can leave this out as "system" is default
       attributes: {}
      }]
    }